grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

        * Can be nested to any depth
        * Nested comments used for compiler pragmas
        * Comments are not lexically analysed.
-Any instance of `{-` or `-}` within a string or end-of-line comment will interfer with the nested comment.
+Any instance of `{-` or `-}` within a string or end-of-line comment will interfere with the nested comment.

 ### Identifiers and Operators
 ```